Lay's brand redesign

 Consumers at the heart

-Lay’s is providing people with the choices they want while setting a new standard for the future of food culture – including having all core Lay’s products in the U.S. made with no artificial flavors or colors from artificial sources by the end of the 2025.
-Additionally, this will expand to Lay’s white dips in early 2026.
+All core Lay’s products in the U.S. will be made with no artificial flavors or colors from artificial sources by the end of the 2025.
+In addition, this will expand to Lay’s white dips in early 2026.

 “At Lay’s, delighting our consumers goes beyond bold flavors – it’s about delivering trusted quality from farm to bag,” said Denise Truelove, SVP of marketing, PepsiCo Foods U.S.